nstbayless/gml-beautify/README.md

 *Compatible with Game Maker Studio 1.4.x*

-Yes, that's right, you no longer have to fiddle with use a javascript beautifier that doesn't support all of GML syntax!
+Yes, that's right, you no longer have to fiddle with a javascript beautifier that doesn't support all of GML syntax!

 The beautifier works by parsing the file into a (comment-decorated) syntax tree and printing out.